 What to do when it happens

-- If you discover a problem, or believe you’ve been the victim of a cyber-attack, disconnect your device from the internet and report the incident to the Information Security Office right away.
+- If you discover a problem or believe you’ve been the victim of a cyber-attack, disconnect your device from the internet and report the incident to the Office of Information Security (InfoSec) at InfoSec@wustl.edu.

 - If you believe your accounts or personal information has been compromised, immediately change your passwords.